Yugoslavia and the United Nations: Federal People's Republic of Yugoslavia / Socialist Federal Republic of Yugoslavia (1945–1992)

 Due to the dispute over its legal successor states, the member state "Yugoslavia", referring to the former Socialist Federal Republic of Yugoslavia, remained on the official roster of UN members for many years after its effective dissolution, including the presence of the SFRY flag at UN headquarters.
-Following the admission of all five states as new UN members, "Yugoslavia" was removed from the official roster of UN members.
+Following the admission of all five states as new UN members, the Federal Republic of Yugoslavia took the name "Yugoslavia" at the UN, while the Socialist Federal Republic of Yugoslavia was removed from the official roster of UN members.